 The Board schedule provides for quarterly meetings and, in addition, meets ad-hoc as required.
 Notwithstanding the above, the Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and Committee papers are distributed several days before meetings take place.
 Any Director may challenge Company proposals and decisions are taken democratically after discussion.
 Any Director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all Directors.
 Any specific actions arising from such meetings are agreed by the Board or relevant Committee and then followed up by the Company’s management.

 The Audit and Compliance Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of the internal audit function and reviews external auditor independence.
 It also ensures that the Company is compliant with its relevant regulatory requirements.
-Nicholas Lee and Amanda van Dyke are the members of this committee.
+Philip Haydn-Slater and Amanda van Dyke are the members of this committee.

 The Remuneration Committee reviews the Board’s remuneration on a regular basis.
-Nicholas Lee and Andrew Nesbitt are the members of this committee.
+Amanda van Dyke and Andrew Nesbitt are the members of this committee.

 Nominations to the Board are decided on by the Board as a whole and therefore the Company does not believe that there is any need for a separate.
 Nominations Committee.